Semen analysis: Sperm motility

-Morphology
+Sperm morphology

 Regarding sperm morphology, the WHO criteria as described in 2021 state that a sample is normal (samples from men whose partners had a pregnancy in the last 12 months) if 4% (or 5th centile) or more of the observed sperm have normal morphology.
 If the sample has less than 4% of morphologically normal spermatozoa, it's classified as teratozoospermia.

 Normal sperm morphology is hard to classify because of lack of objectivity and variations in interpretation, for instance.
 In order to classify spermatozoa as normal or abnormal, the different parts should be considered.
 Sperm has a head, a midpiece and a tail.

 Firstly, the head should be oval-shaped, smooth and with a regular outline.
 What is more, the acrosomal region should comprise the 40–70% area of the head, be defined and not contain large vacuoles.
 The amount of vacuoles should not excess the 20% of the head's area.
 It should be 4–5 μm long and a width of 2,5–3,5 μm.

 Secondly, the midpiece and the neck should be regular, with a maximal width of 1 μm and a length of 7–8 μm.
 The axis of the midpiece should be aligned with the major axis of the head.

 Finally, the tail should be thinner than the midpiece and have a length of 45 μm approximately and a constant diameter along its length.
 It is important that it is not rolled up.

 Since abnormalities are frequently mixed, the teratozoospermia index (TZI) is really helpful.
 This index is the mean number of abnormalities per abnormal sperm.
 To calculate it, 200 spermatozoa are counted (this is a good number).
 From this number, the abnormalities in head, midpiece and tail are counted, as well as the total abnormal spermatozoa.
 Once that task has been done, the TZI is calculated like this: